 Based on your system, select the proper version of Joyoshare Audio Cutter to download and install.
 Then, open the program and go to "Open" to access your local folder and choose the FLAC file to it.
 Or, you can drag and drop the FLAC audio file to the specified position to start.

 Audacity is an open-source multiple audio editor, recorder and mixer freeware applicable to Windows, Mac, and Linux.
-With such a sophisticated tool, you can implement not only FLAC cutting and splitting but also enjoy recording, merging, adding effects, removing noise, adjusting volume, convert tapes and records into digital CDs, changing speed or pitch, advanced zooming feature in view, etc. In terms of audio formats, it is well compatible with WAV, FLAC, MP3, MP2, OGG, AIFF, AC3, M4A, WMA, and others.
+With such a sophisticated tool, you can implement FLAC cutting and splitting, recording, merging, adding effects, removing noise, adjusting volume, converting tapes and records into digital CDs, changing speed or pitch, etc. In terms of audio formats, it is well compatible with WAV, FLAC, MP3, MP2, OGG, AIFF, AC3, M4A, WMA, and others.
 But it is not designed with a concise interface.
 If you have not been exposed to it, you need to put a bit of time and effort to learn.

 Step 1: Launch Audacity on your computer if it has been installed.
 If not, official download first;

 Step 2: Next, head to "File" - "Open..." to import your FLAC audio or you can directly drag;